tailoringexpert/platform/README.md

 ### Validation and Exceptionhandling

-In case no data will be returned due unknown paths (project, tailoring, ...) _Optional_ shall be return.
+In case no data will be returned due unknown paths (project, tailoring, ...) _Optional_ shall be returned.
 RestController shall return _404_ in case of _Optional.empty_.

 ### Business/Domain core